 - Total of 30 credit hours - 27 of the 30 hours must be graduate-level courses; the remaining 3 can be G810.
 400-level courses from the Department of Earth and Atmospheric Sciences that can be taken for graduate credit are listed in Appendix 6.
-500- to 700-level Earth and Atmospheric Sciences courses, and lowerlevel courses from other departments that count toward graduate credit can be found in the University Graduate School Academic Bulletin (see the section entitled "Graduate Credit-General" in the Academic Regulations section of the University Graduate School Academic Bulletin).
+500- to 700-level Earth and Atmospheric Sciences courses, and lower-level courses from other departments that count toward graduate credit can be found in the https://bulletins.iu.edu/iu/gradschool/2020-2021/programs/bloomington/earthand-atmospheric-sciences/courses.shtml